wellcometrust/pathways/tapestry/docs.md

 	Pathways.Scene.MesmersSalon = function() {}

-In here is where ScrollMagic scenes are created and added to a global `Pathways.Scenes` array which get called after the page has loaded.
+In here is where ScrollMagic scenes are created and returned in a function which get called after the page has loaded.
 As an example:

 	var scene1 = new ScrollScene({
             triggerElement: '#india',